animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 }
 ```
-For more information, see [Spring Data for GemFire Repositories](repositories.html).
+For more information, see [Spring Data for VMware GemFire Repositories](repositories.html).

 See also the following: